Automated-Income-Machine/EVM-Disassembler/README.md

 ```
 When `<input operands>` is between curly braces (`{`,`}`) the operation is destructive.
 When `<gas>` is followded by a wildcard (`*`) the operation consumes an addon of dynamic gas.
-`st` stands for `stack` since the EVM has no registers all instruction use either the stack or immediate data.
+`st` stands for `stack`, since the EVM has no registers all instruction use either the stack or immediate data.
 In `st(N)` `N` is the depth of the stack.

 ---